kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 > *"The **Blood Ocean Phenomenon** has entirely revitalized the shamed little sister of our System."*

-> *"Gone are the days of chaos in the pressure-mines, the hormonal sabotage, the unwashed rites of radical femininity.
-We have *turned the tide.*"*
+> _"Gone are the days of chaos in the pressure-mines, the hormonal sabotage, the unwashed rites of radical femininity.
+We have **turned the tide.**"_

 Visuals shift.
 Dramatic flyovers of steaming crater lakes.
-Serviles in crisp white uniforms.
 Corporate flags planted on rockslides.

-> *"The **Sunless Commune**, once the heart of Venusian sedition, is no more."*
+> _"The **Sunless Commune**, once the heart of Venusian sedition, is no more."_

-> *"Over one hundred insurgents neutralized.
-Twelve kilometers of tunnel system collapsed.
+> *"Over ten thousand insurgents neutralized.
+Six-thousand two-hundred forty-eight kilometers of tunnel system collapsed.
 No survivors confirmed."*

 A pause.
 The light flickers red, as if responding to blood pressure.

 > *"And with the reclamation of this key site, we are proud to say..."*

-> *"...**Venus is open again.**"*
+> *"...**VENUS is open again.**"*

 Footage of hotels beside sterilized craters.
 Men in suits clink glasses near phosphorescent waterfalls.
 A servile girl in background focus wipes her nose, then disappears in the edit.

 > *"The revolution is over.
 The communards are gone.
 The caves are clear."*

-> *"Venus now welcomes all with *clean lungs, clean ledgers, and a clear conscience.*"*

 > *"Come see the blood.
 Come see the red.
 Wash away your sins."*

 The ad cuts with precision.
-One frame lingers too long—an aerial view of scorched rock spelling out **WE REMEMBER** in servo-scars before the screen whites out.
+One frame lingers too long—an aerial view of scorched rock spelling out **WE REMEMBER** in earthen scars before the screen whites out.

 Then, the Broadcast Channel resumes.
 Music plays.
 The message is gone.

 ---

-**[INT.
-STUDIO: Ultra-polished chrome backdrop.
-A floating, translucent corporate sigil pulses softly behind the anchor: SEVEN PLANET AUTHORITY.]**

 **[ANCHOR – GENDERLESS, MODULATED VOICE, BLINKING AT REGULAR INTERVALS]**